NeosIT/active-directory-integration2/readme.txt

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

 = UNRELEASED =
+* CHANGED: WordPress 6.9 compatibility has been checked
+* CHANGED: Minimum supported WordPress version is now 6.0

 = 3.2.2 =
 * FIXED: Validation of Base DNs with PHP 8.5 fails with PPH 8.5 (#216)